Geographies of Gender-based Violence

 3. Internal Homelessness and Hiraeth: Boys’ Spatial Journeys Between Childhood Domestic Abuse and On-Road – Jade Levell

-4. Using Community Asset Mapping to Understand Neighbourhood Level Variation in the Predictors of Domestic Abuse – Ruth Weir
+4. Using Community Asset Mapping to Understand Neighbourhood-Level Variation in the Predictors of Domestic Abuse - Ruth Weir

 Part 2: Gender-Based Violence in ‘Local-Level’ and Transitionary Spaces, from Public Transport to Rural and Digital Spaces

-6. Woman Abuse in Rural Places: Toward a Spatial Understanding – Walter S. DeKeseredy
+6. Woman Abuse in Rural Places: Towards a Spatial Understanding - Walter DeKeseredy

 7. Algorithmic Bias in Digital Space: Twitter’s Complicity in Gender-Based Violence – Cat Morgan and Sarah Hewitt